 Professional standards require that during the planning of our audit we obtain your views on the risk of fraud.
 We make similar inquiries to management as part of our planning process; responses to these questions will assist us in planning our overall audit strategy and audit approach accordingly.

-Specifically we ask the following:
+Specifically:

 - Are you aware of, or have you identified any instances of, actual, suspected, possible, or alleged non-compliance of laws and regulations or fraud, including misconduct or unethical behaviour related to financial reporting or misappropriation of assets?
-If so, have the instances been appropriately addressed and how have they been addressed? - What are your views about fraud risks in the entity? - How do you provide effective oversight of programs and controls to prevent, detect and deter fraud, including oversight over internal controls management has established to mitigate fraud risks?
+If so, have the instances been appropriately addressed and how have they been addressed? - What are your views about fraud risks in the entity? - How do you exercise effective oversight of management's processes for identifying and responding to the risk of fraud in the entity and internal controls that management has established to mitigate these fraud risks?